OGRECave/ogre/Docs/src/manual.md

 You can alter these settings by calling Ogre::MaterialManager::getDefaultSettings() and making the required changes to the Material which is returned.

 Entities automatically have Material’s associated with them if they use a Ogre::Mesh object, since the Ogre::Mesh object typically sets up it’s required materials on loading.
-You can also customise the material used by an entity as described in [Entities](#Entities).
+You can also customise the material used by an entity as described in @ref Entities.
 Just create a new Material, set it up how you like (you can copy an existing material into it if you like using a standard assignment statement) and point the SubEntity entries at it using Ogre::SubEntity::setMaterialName().